Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Introduction

 In two recent papers~\cite{kanoria,asymptotic}, asymptotic capacity expressions for the binary i.i.d. deletion channel for small deletion probabilities are developed.
-In \cite{asymptotic}, the authors prove that $C_d \leq 1-(1-O(p_d))H_b(p_d)$ which clearly shows that for small deletion probabilities, $1-H_b(p_d)$ is a tight lower bound on the capacity of the deletion channel.
+In~\cite{asymptotic}, the authors prove that $C_d \leq 1-(1-O(p_d))H_b(p_d)$ (where $O(.)$ represents the standard Landau (big-O) notation) which clearly shows that for small deletion probabilities, $1-H_b(p_d)$ is a tight lower bound on the capacity of the deletion channel.
 In~\cite{kanoria}, an expansion of the capacity for small deletion probabilities is computed with several dominant terms in an explicit form.
-The interpretation of the main result is parallel to the one in~\cite{asymptotic}.
+The interpretation of our result for i.i.d. deletion-only channel case is parallel to the one in~\cite{asymptotic}.